 The MIB is a fantastic place to start an independent career in multidisciplinary research.
 We are actively looking for young talented researchers interested in the many facets of modern biotechnology and help them gain prestigious personal fellowships from UKRI, the Wellcome Trust, the Royal Society, and others.Professor Eriko Takano / Fellowship Committee Chair

-Applications will be reviewed for their strategic fit with the MIB and wider University strategy.
-Shortlisted candidates will be invited to give a seminar at a virtual Fellows Symposium, which will be held on 24 and 25 February 2021.
-There will also be an opportunity to engage with MIB PIs and Department representatives, to discuss your research ideas and plans for the future.
+Applications will be reviewed for their strategic fit with the MIB and the wider University of Manchester strategic priorities.
+Shortlisted candidates will be invited to give a seminar at a Fellows Symposium (virtual or face-to-face as appropriate), which will be held on the 14 February.
+There will also be an opportunity to engage with current MIB PIs and Department representatives to discuss your research ideas and plans for the future.

-If you are interested in applying for a research fellowship please email a two-page research proposal, a copy of your CV and arrange for three letters of recommendation to MIBFellows@manchester.ac.uk by Monday 14 January 2021.
-Informal enquiries may also be directed to the same address.
+If you are interested in applying for a research fellowship to work in the MIB, please email a two-page research proposal, a copy of your CV and arrange for three letters of recommendation to MIBFellows@manchester.ac.uk by Monday 9 January 2023.
+Informal enquiries are welcome and should also be directed to the same address.

 See the below case studies of some of our existing Fellows.